 What are the most important marketing KPIs your team should be tracking?
 This isn’t a trivial question; measuring the right key performance indicators is essential if you want to meet your business goals.
 So, which ones should you pay attention to?

 Marketing effectiveness is measured by the short-term and long-term revenue generated by a campaign and by how well the company’s costs of customer acquisition are lowered during that campaign.

 With the amount of data and analytics available to your marketing team, there are literally hundreds of metrics you could be tracking: likes on social media, referral traffic, click-through rates, and bounce rates.
 All of them have the potential to tell you some critical information that will help guide your marketing strategy, but how do you decide which ones are actually relevant to you?

-When Williamson, a manufacturer of infrared pyrometers for industrial applications, worked with us to create a new website, their primary goal was to improve their customer’s user journey.
-Measuring the effectiveness of marketing for their new site solely through metrics like unique traffic and leads generated would not properly indicate whether they were achieving those goals.
+When Williamson, a manufacturer of infrared pyrometers for industrial applications, worked with us to create a new website, their primary goal was to improve their customers’ user journey and increase their brand awareness.
+Measuring the marketing effectiveness for their new site solely through metrics like unique traffic and leads generated would not properly indicate whether they were achieving those goals.
 Instead, they focused on KPIs such as customer churn rate and lifetime value per customer to help understand if they were moving in the right direction.